 “I have a pair of shorts and a tank top she can have too.
 My daughter has almost grown out of them anyway.”

-She looked up and smiled appreciatively as she wiped off the little girl’s legs.
+She looked up and smiled as she wiped off the little girl’s legs.

 As she tended to the girl, I unhooked the car seat and placed it on the ground.
 With my bottled water and wipes, I began rinsing off the seat and wiping out the mess.

 After a little bit of TLC, the seat was good to go.
-Well, until it could be properly laundered.
+Well, I could launder it properly.